Skip to content

 )

-def __call__(self, in_field: FloatField, out_field: FloatField):
+def __call__(self, in_field: FloatField, out_field: FloatField, mask_field: BoolFieldIJ):

-self.check_value(in_field, flag_field)
+self.check_value(in_field, mask_field)

-self.computation_stencil(in_field, out_field, flag_field)
+self.computation_stencil(in_field, out_field, mask_field)

 if __name__ == "__main__":